NileshGule/pd-tech-fest-2019/BuildAndRunWithSKaffold.md

     --name keda
 ```

-### Creating a secret for Kaniko use.
+### Create secret for Kaniko use.

 Kaniko will pull and push from a Docker registry.
 If you already have a docker config, you can easily create the kaniko secret.

 Example

-`kubectl -n keda-app create secret generic regcred --from-file=/home/your user/.docker/config.json`
+`kubectl create secret generic regcred --from-file=/home/your user/.docker/config.json`

 ### Build and deploy the application

 Examine the `skaffold.yaml` at the root of the project.
 Change the image name according to your registry.

+You dont need to specify the tag, skaffold will create a tag base on git hash.

 ```
 apiVersion: skaffold/v1beta15